Traditional institution, integral component to tackle insecurity ― Olofa

-Speaking during a community-to-community sensitization programme on insecurity by the Salute Nigeria Initiative in Offa on Friday, the monarch explained that traditional rulers have knowledge and intricacies in their domains necessary to help tackle security challenges.
+Speaking during a community-to-community sensitization programme on insecurity by the Salute Nigeria Initiative in Offa at the weekend, the monarch explained that traditional rulers have knowledge and intricacies in their domains necessary to help tackle security challenges.

 Oba Gbadamosi, who also said that traditional institution is capable of controlling excesses of the youthful population, urged his subjects to cooperate with security agencies on security matters.